vermiliondesign/poached-eggs/html/wp-content/themes/taco-theme/README.md

 ### Optional git hooks for deploying `/dist` files:
 Run `init` from the taco theme root directory to setup git hooks.

+## Wordpress setup

+### Change install directory
+You may need to go into Wordpress's settings and remove `/wordpress` from both the WordPress Address and Site Address fields.

 ## Deployment Instructions
 Until a site is live, development can happen on the `master` branch which can be auto-deployed to both the staging and production server.
 Once it's launched however, development should be switched to the `develop` branch which is auto-deployed to the staging server.
 The production server should run off the `master` branch and have deployment set to manual.